shelbyspees/speesblog/_posts/2015-08-24-people-problem.md

 I won't even discuss [<i class="fa fa-book"></i> *How to Win Friends and Influence People*](http://www.amazon.com/How-Win-Friends-Influence-People-ebook/dp/B003WEAI4E/ref=sr_1_1_ha?s=digital-text&ie=UTF8&qid=1440473545&sr=1-1&keywords=how+to+win+friends+and+influence+people).
 To summarize the message: Try to give a shit about people besides yourself.
 I promise, your life will get easier.

+What does maturity look like?
+Let's try to put together some criteria.

+- Do what you say you're gonna do when you say you're gonna do it.
+-